Looking for a Loop

 The next day we all hiked past mining equipment, green pastures, and fruit trees at Powers Garden; climbed up to a ridge; and got back to the cars by evening for the more than two-hour drive back to Tucson.

 Forty years later, we have somewhat pieced together the trip from two visits.
-But we still aren’t exactly sure what we did nor if all the trails we hiked then still exist.
+But we still aren’t exactly sure what we did nor if all the trails we hiked then still exist; private land access issues and accelerating trail damage from fire and weather disruptions have take a toll.

 The Forest Service (FS) classified the 76,317-acre area as Galiuro Primitive Area in 1932.
 Lying astride two 7000-foot block fault ridges 19 miles long and six miles wide, the Galiuro was included in the original Wilderness Act of 1964.